A list of FAQ about teaching at Fisher’s SuperKids, accommodation in Danang, transportation,, medical and personal related questions.

 Teen courses: 13 – 17 years old

-Each course per class will last 12 weeks, consisting of 2 lessons p/ week (90 minutes / per session)
+Each course per class will last for 12 weeks, consisting of 2 lessons p/ week (90 minutes / per lesson)

 How many students per class?

-Each class is equipped to have a maximum of 18 students.
+Each class is equipped for a maximum of 18 students.

 How many classes does a Teacher normally have?

-Part-Time Teachers can have between 5 - 7 classes.
-This can vary from class to class and center.
+Part-time Teachers can have between 5 - 7 classes.
+This can vary from age group and center.

-The part-time contract usually consists of 15-18 paid hours of teaching in the classroom per week.
-This does not include lesson planning, class preparation & admin time which consists of: checking emails, printing, speaking with your Vietnamese Partner etc. Fisher’s SuperKids expects each teacher to be at school 30 minutes before the class will start, to allow sufficient time for lesson planning and preparing your material.
+The part-time contract usually consists of 15-18 paid hours of teaching per week.
+This does not include lesson planning, class preparation & admin time which consists of: checking emails, printing, speaking with your Vietnamese Partner etc. Fisher’s SuperKids expects each teacher to be at school 30 minutes before the class starts, to allow sufficient time for lesson planning and preparing your material.

 What times and days are teachers expected to teach?

-It all depends on your class schedule at the beginning of each course (a course is 3 months long).
+It all depends on your class schedule at the beginning of each course (a course runs for 3 months).
 We try to give teachers two consecutive days off per week.
-However sometimes, due to scheduling constraints, it may not be possible to give teachers consecutive days off.
+However sometimes, due to scheduling constraints, it might not always be possible.
+Teachers always gets 2 days off per week.

 Can teachers choose what age group they prefer to teach?

-Usually in the hiring of new Teachers we try to fill the classrooms which are in need of a Teacher at the time.
+Usually in the hiring of new teachers we try to fill the classrooms which are in immediate need of a teacher at the time.
 This can be for any age group between 4 - 11 years old.
-However, the Academic Team wants to put you in a classroom which you feel most comfortable & confident with.
+However, the Academic Team strives to fit teachers with the age group they are best suited to teach.
 They also provide full training/ consistent help and advice throughout your contract.

 What if I don’t have a lot of teaching experience?

-If you don’t have a lot of teaching experience, but you have all the necessary qualifications & meet all the requirements to be a teacher at Fisher’s SuperKids, you don’t have to worry!
-This is where the training and support of our outstanding Academic Team will support you every step of the way.
+No problem!
+Our motto is “we hire for values & train for skills”.
+As long as you have all the necessary qualifications & meet all the requirements to be a teacher at Fisher’s SuperKids, you don’t have to worry!
+This is where the training and support of our outstanding Academic Team will have your back every step of the way.

-Can I teach my own material or is there material provided?
+Can I teach my own material or do I have to teach a curriculum?

-FSEC provides teachers with syllabi and textbooks to work from.
+FSEC provides teachers with syllabi and textbooks.
 This syllabus complements the midterm and final tests that are given each course.
+However, we encourage teachers to improvise in how they teach the provided material.

 Can I choose which center I want to work at?

-Fisher’s SuperKids has 4 different centers allocated in Danang.
+Fisher’s SuperKids have 4 different centers allocated in Danang.

 How many holidays do teachers have?

-Part-time teachers gets paid on an hourly rate, which means that if you don’t work you don’t get paid and the more hours you work/ substitute, the more you will get paid.
+Part-time teachers gets paid per teaching hour, which means that if you don’t work you don’t get paid and the more hours you work/ substitute, the more you will get paid.
 Therefore, there is no paid vacation days available for a part-time contract.
-However, you can request unpaid holiday leave anytime during the year.
+However, you can request unpaid holiday leave anytime during the year for up to 12 days.
 Vietnam’s vacation is during the new year celebrations of TET Holiday, which usually lasts for 7- 10 days at the end of January/ beginning of February.
+Teachers also gets 5-7 days off during this time.

 Please note that you have to let the company know way in advance if you want to take more than 2 days off.